Here’s a recent question I got from a reader about sun exposure while eating a healthy diet. Perhaps some of you can relate. Leslie asks:

-- 1/4 cup coconut oil melted in a cup of herbal tea per day- the Medium Chain Fatty Acids and saturated fat are easily utilized by the body for new skin formation and are protective against burning
+- Coconut oil melted and blended in a cup of herbal tea each day- the Medium Chain Fatty Acids and saturated fat are easily utilized by the body for new skin formation and are protective against burning.

-- Fermented Cod Liver Oil/High Vitamin Butter Oil Blend (also great for remineralizing teeth)-Probably the most important supplement for sun protection.
+- Cod Liver Oil (also great for remineralizing teeth)-My favorite supplement for sun protection.
 I take double doses during the summer and the kids take it too.
 Since adding this and the coconut oil daily, none of us have burned.
 It’s also great for digestive and oral health.
-(Amazon finally has the capsules back in stock)

 - Astaxanthin– A highly potent antioxidant which research shows acts as an internal sunscreen.
 It’s also supposedly an anti-aging supplement.
 I don’t give this one to the kids though.